 St. Mary’s Athletic Program is dedicated to the physical and Christian development of the students.
-The Athletic Program offers a variety of sports activities, which are organized through the Parochial Athletic League (PAL).
+The Athletic Program offers a variety of sports activities which are organized through the Parochial Athletic League (PAL).
 This program relies on the support and commitment of volunteers.

 Membership on a sports team requires acceptable behavior at all times–good sportsmanship, respect for coaches, players, and officials during games and practices.
 Participation in sports is to supplement the academic program.
 Participation in the program requires attendance at all practices and games as required by athletic coaches.